-- We will maintain and develop the work that is already being done to combat child poverty in Leeds - We will continue to work in partnerships with children, young people, their families and internal and external partners, to ensure our strategy is shaped by the people who are living in poverty and by the partners who are working first-hand with these individuals - We will also be working in close partnerships with third sector and private sector groups to provide further support to disadvantaged individuals and to collaborate with these partners to see what more can be done to help those living in poverty - We will continue to monitor the data and trends on poverty in Leeds to ensure that the work we are doing is still effective and targeting the right areas across the region - We will assess the success of the work being done by the impact workstreams to ensure that each workstream is producing tangible outcomes and working towards the broader ambition of reducing the impacts of poverty on children.
-We will also seek to understand the qualitative impact on the lives of children through their lived experience. - The strategic board will assess the learnings of the impact workstreams and promote positive improvements both locally and nationally
+- We will maintain and develop the work that is already being done to combat child poverty in Leeds - We will continue to work in partnerships with children, young people, their families and internal and external partners, to ensure our strategy is shaped by the people who are living in poverty and by the partners who are working first-hand with these individuals - We will also be working in close partnerships with third sector and private sector groups to provide further support to disadvantaged individuals and to collaborate with these partners to see what more can be done to help those living in poverty - We will continue to monitor the data and trends on poverty in Leeds to ensure that the work we are doing is still effective and targeting the right areas across the region - We will assess the success of the work being done by the impact workstreams to ensure that each workstream is producing tangible outcomes and working towards the broader ambition of reducing the impacts of poverty on children - The strategic board will assess the learnings of the impact workstreams and promote positive improvements both locally and nationally

-5. If you are not already considering the impact on equality, diversity, cohesion and integration you will need to carry out an impact assessment .
-Date to scope and plan your impact assessment: Date to complete your impact assessment Lead person for your impact assessment (Include name and job title)
+5. If you are not already considering the impact on equality, diversity, cohesion and integration you will need to carry out an impact assessment.

+Date to scope and plan your impact assessment:

+Date to complete your impact assessment

+Lead person for your impact assessment

+(Include name and job title)
-6. Governance, ownership and approval

-Please state here who has approved the actions and outcomes of the screening Name Job title Date Julie Devonald Service Manager, Children April 2023 and Families
+6. Governance, ownership and approval Please state here who has approved the actions and outcomes of the screening Name Job title Sue Rumbold Chief Officer Partnerships & Health, Children & Families 31/10/2019